Angolan Argentines

 Angolan Argentines (Angoleño-argentinos) are Argentines of predominantly or total Angolan descent or an Angolan-born people who reside in Argentina.
 Most of them arrived as slaves during the Spanish colonial period (16th–19th centuries).
-Currently, the Black Argentines make up 0.66% of the population and most are descended from slaves brought from Portuguese West Africa.
+Currently, Black Argentines descended from the colonial era have lost all connection to Africa and most ties to their past, and thus possess a distinct identity.

 History

 Since the 15th century groups of African slaves were exported to Argentina.
 From the 16th century, most Africans brought to Argentina belonged to ethnic groups who speak Bantu languages, coming from the territories now comprising the Republic of Congo, the Democratic Republic of Congo, Angola and Mozambique.
 Many slaves of these countries were bought in Brazil, a country where most of the slaves were from these countries, especially from Angola.
 In 1680–1777 came at least 40,000 slaves in the region, while among the latter date and 1812, when traffic was halted, some 70,000 were landed in Buenos Aires and Montevideo (that figure must be added another, unknown, admitted slave overland from Rio Grande do Sul).
 The 22 percent of which came directly from Africa came from Congo and Angola.
 Actually left many more but one in five, on average, died on boats.

 Of the four ports of western central Africa where slaves were shipped, Loango, Cabinda, Luanda and Benguela, the last three belong today to Angola and they named several groups of slaves in colonial rioplatenses (the Benguela, the Cabinda, etc.).
 These slaves were sold in ports, some were there and others were sent to the interior, where Cordoba, San Miguel de Tucuman and Salta were featured markets.
 Slaves worked on farms and ranches, were employed as domestic servants for wealthy families in cities or as workers in bakeries, mills, brick factories, and workshops of artisans.
 Others were hired as laborers, earning a salary and give it to their masters, keeping one hand.
 That allowed them to save money to seek access to the most sought throughout his life: freedom.
 The getting those who could buy it or those who received their masters, usually when they were old.